togawa28/mousestyles/doc/source/report/dynamics.rst

 As the scipt suggested, the best time interval selected is 600 seconds for the first strain which generates the simultation mouse that has 71% similarity compared to the real mice in that strain, and the simulation behavior is quoted in the numpy array format.
 Similarly, it shows the 600s optimal time interval with 91% similarity for the second strain and the 1800s optimal time interval with 84% similarity for the third strain.

 With the resulting best simulation mice, we move forward to compare the between-strain behaviors using visulization.
-As you can see in the three plots, simulated mice show different behavior dynamics across the strains.
-During the given time period (40,000 to 40,100; around 11 hours after the start of the day), while the simulated mouse of the strain
+The simulated mice show different behavior dynamics across the strains, during the given time period (36,000 to 36,100; around 10 hours after the start of the day).
+The fake mouse from the first strain does the other active actions and stays inactive for a short period of time.
+The fake mice from the other two strains, on the other hand, show different dynamic patterns: do the other active actions, consume food, and stay inactive.
+The fake mice from the third strain

+However, if we let the plot time range from 1 to 100, all of the three types of fake mice stay inactive.
+It is intuitive under the daily lives of humans.
+They are likely to stay home and rest right after getting up.
+Users of this function can change the plot time range and compare the three mice, which helps understand any differences among the three strains over time.

 Discussion
 -----------
+We have written the functions and tried understanding dynamic behaviors of mice.
+There are three issues for further analysis.
+First, we can apply more statistical approach to detect the discrepancy of behaviors across the strains.
+Second, larger sample size of mice and longer time period can help understand behavior dynamics more accurately.
+Third, the inactive states and the other active states can be specified, which can help detect more detailed dynamics of mice behaviors.

 References Reading